Brown-University-Library/django_template_42_project/README.md

     You won't initially see anything, but if you reload the error-check url, and then check this terminal window again, you'll see the email-data that would have been sent.

 - Try <http://127.0.0.1:8000/version/>.
-Once you `git init`, `git add --all`, and `git commit -am "initial commit"`, it'll show the branch and commit -- super-handy for dev and prod confirmations.
+Once you `git init`, `git add --all`, and `git commit -am "initial commit"`, it'll show the branch and commit -- _very_ handy for dev and prod confirmations.

 - Try `$ uv run ./manage.py test`.
 There are two simple tests that should pass.